music composition Tag

 Performance history

-This choral composition was workshopped over a one-week residency at the LIVELab (McMaster University) with selected members of the Hamilton Children’s Choir, and facilitated by Hamilton Artists Inc. with support from the Canada Council for the Arts.
+This choral composition was first workshopped for children’s voices over a one-week residency at the LIVELab (McMaster University) with members of the Hamilton Children’s Choir.
+This residency was hosted by Hamilton Artists Inc. with support from the Canada Council for the Arts.

 Links